ProactiveProgrammers/iterative-exponentiation-starter/writing/reflection.md

 # Iterative Exponentiation

 TODO: Make sure that you completely delete all of the TODO markers and sentences inside of this document.
-After you are finished writing all of the answer in your reflection it should have a professional format and be ready for publication on your own web site.
+After you are finished writing all of the answers in your reflection it should have a professional format and be ready for publication on your own web site.